 GQLite is a C++-language library, with a C interface, that implements a small, fast, self-contained, high-reliability, full-featured, Graph Query database engine.
-The data is stored in a SQLite database, which the fasted and most used SQL database.
+The data is stored in a SQLite, which is the fasted and most used SQL database.
 This enable to achieve high performance and for application to combine Graph queries with traditional SQL queries.
+Alternatively, the redb database can be used as a backend.

 GQLite source code is license under the MIT License and is free to everyone to use for any purpose.

-The official repositories contains bindings/APIs for C, C++, Python and Ruby.
+The official repositories contains bindings/APIs for Rust, C, C++, Python, Ruby, Crystal and Rune.

 The library is still in its early stage, but it is now fully functional.
 Development effort has now slowed down and new features are added on a by-need basis.
 It supports a subset of OpenCypher, and the intent is to also support ISO GQL in the future when it become available.